lupyuen/nuttx-ox64/README.md

 `mmuflags=0x26` means Read + Write + Global

-(This will fail because it's misaligned, see below)
+(This will fail because 0xE000 0000 is misaligned, see below)

 __Map kernel text: (Levels 2 & 3)__